An Empirical Bayes Method for Chi-Squared Data: Real Data Examples

 We compute the chi-squared statistic $Q$ for all $4918\times4917\times4916/6$ triplets.
 It takes about 28 hours on a PC with two CPU of 2.66G Hz each.
 Thus with parallel computing, it can be done in a few hours, a very manageable task.
 From the top 50,000 $Q$-values, we identify 35 non-overlap triplets by going down the ordered list, removing all triplets overlapped with previously retained ones of higher $Q$-values.
 This is for reducing the dependence among overlapping triplets.
 Then randomly select 10,000 triplets and combine with the 35 non-overlapped ones to produce the posterior bands in Figure \ref{triplet}.

 With a little over 10,000 triplets, we can cover nearly all genes (missing only 7 out of 4918 genes in a simulation experiment).
 It is reasonably close to the minimum number of randomly selected triplets that achieves nearly complete coverage (a naive approximation via coupon collector's problem yields an expected value of around 12,000).
-If we go well beyond 10, 000 triplets, then there would be too many overlapped genes and the dependence problem becomes severe.
+If we go well beyond 10,000 triplets, then there would be too many overlapped genes and the dependence problem becomes severe.
 On the other hand, using substantially below 10,000 triplets not only leaves a sizable subset of genes uncovered but also produces unreasonable posterior mean estimates.
 Therefore, with a random sample of around 10,000 triplets, we have a comprehensive coverage of the whole gene pool and not too many overlapped genes in triplets, which may otherwise distort the findings due to dependence.

-Using the BH procedure with the FDR level 0.10, 37 triplets are selected and their corresponding posterior estimates and intervals are in Figure \ref{triplet}.
-Nearly all (33 out 35) triplets from the 50,000 overall top triplets achieve 10\% posterior significance, while 8 achieve significance at 5\% level.
-Moreover, 34 highest ranked triplets dominates two triplets on the far left with 90\% posterior probability.
-These results indicate that there is considerable evidence of higher order interactions among the top-scored triplets.
-To predict the metastasis status of a breast cancer patient, it is desirable to include higher order interactions in the prediction rule as in \cite{WLZH:2012}.
+Using the BH procedure with FDR = 0.10, 37 triplets are selected and their corresponding point and interval estimates are in Figure \ref{triplet}.
+Nearly all (34 out 35) triplets from the top 50,000 triplets attain 10\% {\it posterior significance}, while 11 reach 5\% level.
+Moreover, 34 triplets on the right achieve {\it posterior dominance} over two triplets on the far left at 90\% level.
+These results imply that ${\rm FDR}=3/37=8.1\%<10\%$.
+The preceding analysis indicates that there is considerable evidence of higher order interactions among top-scored triplets.
+To predict the metastasis status of a breast cancer patient, it is advisable to incorporate higher order interactions as in \cite{WLZH:2012}.

 For this dataset, the normal transformation method produces unreasonable results.
-Specifically, the posterior mean $E(\lambda|x)$ for $x>45$ is even larger than $x$, losing the shrinkage effect expected of any selection bias corrected estimate.
+Specifically, the posterior mean $E_k(\lambda|x)$ for $x>45$ is even larger than $x$, losing the shrinkage effect expected of any selection bias corrected estimate.
 Furthermore, the posterior intervals are much wider than those of the proposed method.
 This is particularly so for large $x$ values.
 These results confirm previous findings from the simulation studies in Section \ref{Sec-3}.2 that the normal transformation method does not perform well for large $x$ values.